hurrhnn/WIND-ng_Client/README.md

 ### My first GUI project with JavaFX.

 ===functions===<br>
-A. Using token authentication method.<br>
+A. Used token authentication method.<br>
-B. Send & Receive Direct Messages.
+B. It can Send & Receive Direct Messages.